Vayetze. Which Yeshiva Did Yaakov Attend?

 Our parsha opens with Yaakov's travelling to Haran.
 For the reader of peshat, the notable event that interrups his journey is the dream at Beit-El.
 But otherwise, his journey would seem smooth and relatively uneventful.

-Rashi is drawing upon a Midrashic tradition that there was a Yeshivat שם ועבר, an institution in which the Avot (and, it would seem, their contemporaries) would study "Torah."
+Rashi is drawing upon a Midrashic tradition that there was an institution founded by Shem, Noah's son and Ever, a place where the Avot (and, it would seem, their contemporaries) would study "Torah."

 1. Even if a person has a solid religious tradition from home, as a young person seeks to build his or her independent life (Yaakov is leaving home and setting up his own family) they need to develop an independent, personal religious direction.
 And that involves seeking other teachers, alternative spiritual models.
 We can build upon our parents' Judaism but it isn't sufficient.
 We need to move away, to reexamine and to reconstruct our own personal Judaism on our terms.
 This needs to be done by studying and experiencing fresh and different religious environments.